Teen Who Spoke To City Council On Violence Prevention Murdered In East Baltimore

 “My little brother just turned 18 on November 26th and died on December 1st,” his brother Tyrone Friedman said.
 “He wanted to see more done in the community for himself and other kids like him.”

-DeVonte and another 18-year-old man were murdered in the 2400 block on Brentwood Avenue in the Barclay neighborhood, part of a triple shooting.
+DaVonte and another 18-year-old man were murdered in the 2400 block on Brentwood Avenue in the Barclay neighborhood, part of a triple shooting.

 “I lost a piece of me.
 I will never be able to see him again, never hear him laugh,” his brother said.

-He admitted DeVonte had run-ins with the law.
+He admitted DaVonte had run-ins with the law.
 Court records show a previous arrest remanded to juvenile court.
 But Tyrone Friedman said his brother was “trying to change his life.
 He got a job—everything.”

 He even spoke at Baltimore City Hall last year as part of a youth leadership program.